 Patti and Ava

 That’s what happened with Patti, who consulted with me about her daughter Ava’s eating disorder.
-“She often won’t even sit at the table.
+“She is absolutely terrified of carbs and often won’t even sit at the table if they’re on it.
 She just goes into her room and slams the door,” said Patti.
-“If she does come to the table she just sits there staring out the window and refuses to do anything.”
+“If she does come to the table she just sits there, staring out the window and refusing to eat.”

 This is a tough situation to be in.
-I explained to Patti that withdrawal is one way a child can respond to stress and worry.
-I suspected that Ava felt overwhelmed by her feelings of fear about food, and rather than ask Patti for help, she just shut down.
+I suspected that Ava felt overwhelmed by her feelings of anxiety about food, and rather than ask Patti for help, she freezes or runs away.

-I worked with Patti to help teach Ava to express her worries in lots of small and big ways.
+I worked with Patti to help Ava to express her worries in small and big ways.
 This took effort and practice.
-Neither of them had experience doing this.
+Neither of them had experience talking about feelings like fear and anxiety.
 But pretty quickly, Ava started opening up.
-She started telling her mom she was afraid of eating.
+She started telling her mom she was afraid of food rather than just running away.

 Sometimes she would yell, sometimes she would cry.
-No matter what, Patti worked on being present with Ava’s fear even when it was uncomfortable.
-Patti’s support unlocked Ava’s resistance.
-And once Ava started to express herself, Patti was able to respond to anxiety to help it become less of an impediment to eating.
+No matter what, Patti worked on being present with Ava’s anxiety even when it was uncomfortable.
+Patti’s support allowed Ava to relax at the table and start exploring her food anxiety rather than avoiding it.

-For example, if your child is afraid of fat, you may make low-fat meals.
+Prevention looks like this: If your child is afraid of fat, you may make low-fat meals.
 If they reject carbs, you prepare low-carb alternatives.
 If they’re afraid of restaurants, you stop eating out.
 These accommodations may seem to help in the short term.
-But they teach the child that they are not capable of facing fear.
-Instead of empowering them to walk through their fear, accommodations enable them to avoid it.
+But they don’t teach your child to handle their feelings of anxiety and fear.
+Instead of empowering them to tolerate their fear, accommodations enable them to avoid it.

 Avoiding fear feeds fear.
-The only way out of anxiety is to walk through the fear, over and over, and see that you can survive anxiety and fear.
-When a parent is next to you, holding your hand while you walk through the fear (but not turning back), it’s easier.
+The only way out of anxiety is to tolerate fear, over and over, and see that you can survive it.
+To feel afraid but realize you’re not being chased by a predator, enemy, or natural disaster.
+When a parent is next to you, holding your hand while you tolerate fear, this gets easier over time.

-We need to face our food anxiety head-on to recover from an eating disorder.
-We need to see that we are strong enough to endure our anxiety and be OK on the other side.
+Your child needs to gradually learn to tolerate their fear of food to recover from an eating disorder.
+They need to see that they are strong enough to endure our anxiety and be OK on the other side.
+And you can help.

 Prepare yourself first

-If your child has an eating disorder, then food is a trigger for their anxiety.
-They key to handling your child’s anxiety is to be prepared.
-Expect fear to show up and be prepared to respond without accommodating.
+The key to handling your child’s food anxiety is to be prepared.
+Expect fear to show up and be prepared to respond without accommodating or trying to prevent anxious feelings.
+Instead, you want to support your child in feeling their anxiety without using eating disorder behaviors.

 You have to calm yourself to calm your child

 This is hard.
-When a child has an eating disorder, all you want is for them to stop whatever they are doing with food and “be normal.”
-Also, anxiety tends to be annoying.
+When a child has an eating disorder, all you want is for them to stop whatever they are doing with food and โbe normal.โ Also, anxiety tends to be annoying.
 It can be really irritating to be with someone who is afraid of food.
-But, as you know by now, your emotional state is contagious.
+But your emotional state is contagious, so managing your child’s anxiety starts with managing your own anxiety.

 So how do you soothe yourself so you can soothe your child?

 There are lots of options.
-As a baseline, get plenty of sleep each night, which will hugely impact your nervous system.
-Next, begin a mindfulness practice.
-Get enough sleep and practice at least 10-minutes of mindful meditation every day.
+As a baseline, get enough sleep and practice at least 10-minutes of mindful meditation every day.
 This will train you to tune into your body and soothe your nervous system.

-This preparation will make a significant impact on your effectiveness.
+This preparation will make a significant impact on your ability to tolerate your child’s anxiety.
 If you dive in without preparing yourself emotionally, you may exacerbate the anxiety.
-This is an investment in your child’s recovery.
+This is an investment in your childโs recovery.
 It will also improve your own mental health.
-It’s draining to talk to someone who has an eating disorder, especially when you are emotionally activated.
+It can be draining to parent a child with food anxiety, and you need rest and recovery.

 1. Before a meal beings